- Population

 How long does the install take?

-Residential rooms run two to three days.
-Commercial floors 5,000 to 20,000 sq ft run a week to two weeks.
+Residential rooms run two to three days. larger floors 5,000 to 20,000 sq ft run a week to two weeks.
 The space is dust-controlled with wet grinding and HEPA vacuum.

 Are the installers insured?